 The first temporary residence permit you’ll receive upon application is valid for 15 months.
 After that, you can renew the permit for up to three years.
 However, take note that you can only apply for this permit if your visa is valid.

-I hope that this article on how to apply for a student visa in Poland was helpful.
+We hope that this article on how to apply for a student visa in Poland was helpful.
 If you are interested in studying in Europe, make sure to check out Available Programs in Europe for International Students.